backstage/backstage/docs/features/kubernetes/installation.md

 ## Configuration

-After installing the plugins in the code, you'll need to them [configure them](configuration.md).
+After installing the plugins in the code, you'll need to then [configure them](configuration.md).